Ecuador RUC Tax ID Number — Format, Validation & Compliance Guide

 | Individuals | Private Companies | Public Companies |

-The Organic Law for Identity and Civil Data Management outlines that the identity card serves as the primary public document designed for identifying both Ecuadorian and foreign individuals within Ecuador.
-The unique identification card number, exclusively assigned, holds legal validity for all public and private matters, as granted by the General Directorate of Civil Registry, Identification, and Identification Cards.
+The Organic Law for Identity and Civil Data Management designates the identity card as the primary identification document for both Ecuadorian and foreign individuals in Ecuador.
+The 10-digit card number is issued exclusively by the General Directorate of Civil Registry.

 | ID card Front side |